-Description: Parents of two sons, one of whom has CLN2 (Batten disease), talk about their son's road to diagnosis -- at first they thought it was epilepsy, then autism.
+Parents of two sons, one of whom has CLN2 (Batten disease), talk about their son's road to diagnosis -- at first they thought it was epilepsy, then autism.
 Going from that to a genetic diagnosis was devastating.
 Yes, we want early diagnosis but in some ways it was pretty nice to be clueless those first 3 years.

-Joe: We were dealing with things before we even got the diagnosis.
-You know, we were thinking autism, we were thinking you know, developmental delays, and all this other stuff.
-So we were kind of going through the motions of having to try to accept that he was not going to be like how Logan turned out.
+Joe: we were dealing with things before we even got the diagnosis [0:06:00.4] you know we were thinking autism we were thinking you know developmental delays and all this other stuff and so we were kind of going through the motions of having to try to accept that he was not going to be like how Logan turned out.

-Michelle: We followed the path that a lot of the Batten families follow where -- I should say specifically CLN2 families -- because his first seizure was at three and that's what a lot of CLN2 kids start at three with seizures.
+Michelle: we followed the path that a lot of the Batten families follow where I should say specifically CLN2 families because his first seizure was at three and that's what a lot of CLN2 kids start at 3 with seizures.
 So at first we thought it was an epilepsy diagnosis; his sister had epilepsy as a child.
 So we didn't really think much of it.
-And then as we were seeing more and more things play out in school with the language delay, and he was just struggling in general, then we started looking at an autism diagnosis which a lot of CLN2 families get as well.
+And then as we were seeing more and more things play out in school with the language delay, [0:07:00.8] and he was just struggling in general then we started looking at an autism diagnosis which a lot of CLN2 families get as well.
 So we were following the path that many families had.

-It's funny you talk about that loss piece, during the time that we were going through all of this I was actually taking a class on spectrum disorders online, and I am reading a book and it's going through all of these different genetic disorders and I am reading and going well at least we are just dealing with autism, I mean it would be so much worse if we were dealing with one of these where he has got stuff and then he is going to lose it.
-Little did I know -- this was probably eight months, six to eight months before diagnosis
+And it's funny you talk about the that lost piece during the time that we were going through all of this I was actually taking a class on spectrum disorders online.
+And I am reading a book and its going through all of these different genetic disorders and I am reading and going well at least we are just dealing with autism I mean it would be so much worse if we were dealing with one of these where he has got stuff and then he is going to lose it and the little did I know this was probably eight months, six to eight months before -

-Joe: At the end of the day nothing is going to prepare you for that type of diagnosis.
-I mean you are just not going to be prepared for that because you are just don't -- you know I said to her we've lived a sheltered life so to speak and just a little bit naive to you know rare diseases and you know --
+Joe: At the end of the day nothing is going to prepare you for that type of diagnosis I mean you are just not going to be prepared for that because you are just don't -- you know I said to her we lived a sheltered life so to speak and a just a little bit naive to you know rare diseases and you know -- [0:08:00.8]

-Michelle: a lot naïve --
+Michelle: About naïve --

-Ioe: So and then it came, so -
+Joe: So and then it came so -

-Michelle: It's so interesting because nowadays they are talking about early diagnosis especially for these diseases where there are treatments.
-I was just at a conference recently and spoke about early diagnosis and someone asked me if you could now have had him tested at birth, and knew, which would have taken away our three years of just living life not knowing that he had this rare disease, would you have done it?
-And I was like oh my gosh -- what an amazing question because, like we were like he said, we were naive, we were clueless for the first three years you know and an epilepsy comes up and it's like okay well we can manage this, then autism comes up and -- half the populations autistic.
+Michelle: nowadays they are talking about early diagnosis especially for these diseases where there are treatments and I was just at a conference recently and spoke about early diagnosis and someone asked me if you could now have had him tested at birth and knew which would have taken away our three years of just living life not knowing that he had this rare disease, would you have done it?
+And I was like oh my gosh -- what an amazing question because like we were like he said we were naive, we were clueless for the first three years you know and an epilepsy comes up and it's like okay well we can manage this then autism comes up and -- half the populations autistic.

-Joe: Albert Einstein was autistic -- I sent you an email, look Albert Einstein was autistic, he'll be fine.
+Joe: Albert Einstein was autistic -- I sent you an email, look Albert Einstein was autistic.